 Oversee the preparation and implementation of JAG risk assessments and water safety plans, ensuring risks are identified, monitored and mitigated in accordance with SLSA and SLSNSW requirements.

-Director of Lifesaving Services – shall lead the Lifesaving Portfolio by;
+Director of Lifesaving – shall lead the Lifesaving Portfolio by;

 Provide governance oversight of the Club’s lifesaving operations to ensure patrol obligations and operational readiness are maintained;

-Oversee the delivery of member education and training programs, ensuring members are appropriately qualified and maintain required currency in accordance with SLSA and SLSNSW requirements;

-Oversee the work of the Coordinator of Lifesaving, Coordinator of Education and any associated committees or coordinators supporting these functions;
+Oversee the work of the Coordinator of Lifesaving and any associated committees or coordinators supporting these functions;

 Ensure, through appropriate oversight, that the Club’s lifesaving activities comply with relevant SLSA and SLSNSW policies, procedures, operational requirements and WHS obligations;

 Work collaboratively with other Directors and Club sections to promote participation in lifesaving, training and operational activities;

-Liaise with Council Lifeguards regarding lifesaving and beach patrol matters, ensuring effective communication and coordination;
+Liaise with Council Lifeguards regarding lifesaving and beach patrol matters; ensuring effective communication and coordination;

-Maintain relationships with District and Branch lifesaving and education representatives, ensuring compliance with policies, standards and reporting requirements set by them;
+Maintain relationships with District and Branch lifesaving representatives, ensuring compliance with policies, standards and reporting requirements set by them;

 Oversee the preparation and implementation of patrol risk assessments, WHS plans and operational readiness checks, ensuring risks are identified, monitored and mitigated;

-Monitor patrol capability, proficiency & skills maintenance completion and operational readiness, and report any gaps or risks to the Board with recommended actions; and
+Monitor patrol capability and operational readiness, and report any gaps or risks to the Board with recommended actions; and

-Provide reports and recommendations to the Board on lifesaving capability, compliance, training outcomes and operational matters.
+Provide reports and recommendations to the Board on lifesaving capability, compliance and operational matters.

 Director of Membership Services – shall lead the Member Portfolio by;